 Here’s a video featuring Lisa Lawenda, a VP at Blue Planet, and Matt Weinstein, the company’s brand manager, talking about Blue Planet’s Visualize Change program, which helps restore sight for people around the world:

-Tree Tribe is an outdoor lifestyle brand that plants a whopping 10 trees for every sale they make.
+An outdoor lifestyle company that plants a whopping 10 trees for every sale they make, Tree Tribe is definitely a socially-conscious brand.
 They design a number of eco-friendly products, including water bottles, eco-conscious clothing, and of course – cool, sustainable sunglasses.

 Their real wood sunglasses have interchangeable, scratch resistant polarized lenses that offer UV400 protection.
 You can easily swap out their lenses for prescription lenses, or if you’re just in the mood to change lens colors.